-As part of a recent Advanced Business Leadership program, we conducted a breakout session on the balanced-feedback-250challenges of providing feedback in today’s turbulent business environment.
+As part of a recent Advanced Business Leadership program, we conducted a breakout session on the challenges of providing feedback in today’s turbulent business environment.
 With so many companies implementing flatter more matrixed organizations, a team, project, or process leader could have dozens of employees working together without clear and distinct lines of reporting.
 In these situations, the focus is always solely on the work and rarely on people's development.

 During our breakout session, participants were asked to identify the most unique coaching challenges they are facing so we could apply new skills and tools that will help them become more effective leaders.